We are funded by our readers and may receive a commission when you buy using links on our site.

 There’s no option for a quick scan (At least in the HitmanPro.Active software I used) though I did notice in the website product literature a quick scan function was mentioned.

 Instead, I only had a ‘Run scan’ button available with no setting options.
-I clicked the button to start the scan and monitored the results as well as how long the scan took and how many files it checked in that time.
+I clicked the button to start the scan and monitored the results, as well as the time it took and the number of files it checked.

 The full scan was fairly short and took just 5 minutes to complete on my PC.
 Unfortunately HitmanPro.Alert once again failed to find any of the files in my on-demand scan.
-The program did find and alert me to tracking cookies on my device which is something, but not really what I was looking for.
+The program did find and alert me to tracking cookies on my device, which is something I was looking for, but not really.

 I had to install another antivirus software to pick up the malware files that were left behind and clean them from my device.

-HitmanPro.Alert also didn’t provide any data on how many files it checked during its scan which makes it harder to understand how far into the system it checked for malware.
+HitmanPro.Alert also didn’t provide any data on how many files it checked during its scan, making it harder to understand how far into the system it checked for malware.

 Due to its short scan time and the fact it didn’t find any of the sample malware files on my device, I don’t have confidence that it checked as many files as other programs I’ve tested.
 The table below shows examples of comparable scans by other providers.